nschonni/cordova-docs/articles/cordova-security/cordova-security-whitlists.md

 <allow-navigation href="http://www.microsoft.com" />
 ```

 > **Note**: If you simply wanted to display www.microsoft.com without giving it access to Cordova or plugin APIs, you can use the **[InAppBrowser plugin](http://go.microsoft.com/fwlink/?LinkID=617694)** without adding the allow-navigation element to your config.xml file.
+InAppBrowser allows navigation to any URI and a small subset of intents.
+It is intended for use in situations where you want to include content from an untrusted source.

 There is still some variation in behavior by platform for these whitelist features based on the concerns and capabilities of the underlying native technology.

 1. **Android** supports the use of access, allow-navigation, and allow-intent.
 Intents are an Android specific concept.
 2. **iOS** supports the use of access and allow-navigation.
+As of 6.0.0 (Cordova iOS 4.0.0) it is built into the iOS platform so a plugin is not required.
 3. **Windows 10** via the Windows platform supports the allow-navigation element exactly like iOS and Android.
 The access element is also supported but behaves a bit differently in that navigation is allowed to these URIs but Cordova and plugin APIs are disabled thereby reducing risk.
 In Windows 10, XHR, CSS, and image access rules are intended to be controlled by a Content Security Policy (CSP) via connect-src rather than specific whitelists.
 We'll cover more details on how to use CSPs later in this document.
 4. **Windows 8.0, 8.1, and Windows Phone 8.1** via the Windows platform does not support navigating to external URIs outside of the InAppBrowser plugin due to fundamental platform limitations.
 XHR calls are always allowed to any domain.
 5. The **Windows Phone 8 (WP8)** platform still uses the old definition of the access element and does not support allow-navigation or allow-intent.

-    > **Note**: if you would prefer to retain the old behavior of the access element for Android and iOS, you can install [cordova-plugin-legacy-whitelist](http://go.microsoft.com/fwlink/?LinkID=617695) though this is intended only to be used for backwards compatibility and new apps should generally move towards using cordova-plugin-whitelist.

 Both the default Cordova CLI template and Visual Studio's blank template use this feature to install the Whitelist plugin automatically on first build.

 ## The W3C Content Security Policy (CSP)
 A topic of frequent conversation for security focused developers on the web is the [W3C Content Security Policy (CSP)](http://go.microsoft.com/fwlink/?LinkID=617696) feature that is available in Chrome, Safari, and Internet Explorer Edge.
-CSP support is available natively to Cordova apps targeting iOS, Windows 10 and up, and Android 4.4 and up. **However, you can get support back to Android 4.0 by using something called the Crosswalk WebView.** See [Improving Android browser consistency and features with the Crosswalk WebView](../develop-apps/cordova-crosswalk.md#crosswalk) for information adding Crosswalk to your project.
+CSP support is available natively to Cordova apps targeting iOS, Windows 10 and up, and Android 4.4 and up. **However, you can get support back to Android 4.0 by using something called the Crosswalk WebView.** See [improving Android browser consistency and features with the Crosswalk WebView](../develop-apps/cordova-crosswalk.md#crosswalk) for information adding Crosswalk to your project.

 ### The CSP in Cordova
 CSP support is a native browser capability that allows you to control exactly what content your app can access and at a very granular level.
 In fact, when using the CSP, you can generally keep the access origin to "*" as you'll be able to more tightly control security using the policy.